Help us improve our information

 Talk to your doctor or IBD team before you take these or other medicines you can buy yourself.
 They may make your symptoms worse, can cause blockages or could interact with other medicines you’re taking.

-Find out more about these medicines in our information on Other treatments.
+Find out more about these medicines in our information on other treatments.

-More rarely, people with very severe Colitis or severe complications may need urgent surgery (within a few days) or emergency surgery (within a few hours).
+More rarely, people with very severe Colitis or severe complications may need urgent surgery within a few days or emergency surgery within a few hours.

-Both types of opening are called a stoma and the bag is known as a stoma bag.
-A stoma may be temporary, or permanent.
+Both types of opening are called a stoma, and the bag is known as a stoma bag.
+A stoma may be temporary or permanent.

 Having a major part of the bowel removed may be a frightening thought.
 You may also be concerned about using a stoma bag.
 However, there have been big improvements in the design of stoma products.
 They are now very discreet and comfortable.

 It’s important to get advice from your IBD team or dietitian before you make any major changes to your diet.
 A food diary can be a handy tool to help you when you speak to your health professional about your diet.
 It may help to show whether you’re getting enough nutrients or if any foods may be triggering symptoms.
+You can find one in the information on food and in our appointment guide.

 Your healthcare professional may recommend a liquid food supplement.
 This can help make sure you’re getting all the energy and nutrients you need.

-You may need to take supplements to replace low levels of vitamins and minerals (deficiencies).
+You may need to take supplements to replace low levels of vitamins and minerals.
 This can happen when you have a poor appetite, do not eat enough, or when you have ongoing diarrhoea.
 Your doctor, dietitian or IBD nurse will tell you if this is the case.
 The most common vitamin and mineral deficiencies are:

 If you decide to try any of these approaches you may want to consider: